Supermagnum/double-dip/README.md

 Some interesting ideas can be found in: https://github.com/Supermagnum/piezo-balanced/blob/main/Barlow-et-al-2008-HydrophoneConstruction_TM-417.pdf

 Note: Ecopoxy Flowcast does not need any vacuum, just a mold and a way to hold the piezoelectric tubes centered.
 It's also safer to work with.
 Of course two piezoelectric disks inside something waterproof that can handle the water pressure is also useable.

+I used a simple metal box with thin walls that used to contain candy and filled it with food grade silicone.

 The XLR 3 pin plug has a solder lug for the shield for a reason.
 Connect the shield and the drain wire to that spesific lug.
 Those are wired up like this: https://github.com/Supermagnum/piezo-balanced/blob/main/XLR%2BConnector%2BPinout%2BDiagram%2BRear%2BPin%2B2%2BHot%2Bv2%2Bgreen__01.jpg